 Control Boomerang

 Do you see who the real beneficiary is?
 It is the Dictator - the control person.
-Unfortunately for them, they do not realize they are controlled by the person they are trying to control.
+Unfortunately, they do not realize they are controlled by the person they are trying to control.

 The Control Boomerang is at work.

-Actually, most control people do not need the 5 Whys, they just need to assess their emotions.
-The more heightened your emotions for someone changing, the more likely you want the change for your own benefit!
-So, when they FINALLY change, you can get some rest from all of your worry and expending energy to change them.
+Most control people do not need the 5 Whys; they need to assess the thinking driving their emotions.
+The more heightened you want someone to change, the more likely you want the change for your own benefit!
+So, when they FINALLY change, you can get some rest from your worry and all that energy you use to change them.

 The Heart of a Relationship

-There is more to the Dictator mistake or control people, but consider this - can you actually change someone?
-Of course you can't!
+There is more to the Dictator's mistake or control of people, but consider this - can you actually change someone?
+Of course, you can't!
 Change is solely the decision of each person.

-Yes, that may be true and it may be the very consequences they need to wake up to make the change in their life.
+Yes, that may be true, and it may be the consequences they need to wake up to change their lives.
 Control people believe they have more control than they actually have.
 WORSE yet, control people try to take the place of God or, at least, act like the Jr. Holy Spirit in other people's lives!

 Not Acting Like God!

 In reality, control people don't act like God.
-God is the only being that could make someone change, but what does He do?
+God is the only being who can change someone, but what does He do?
 He allows you to choose His way or choose your way.
 He is about FREEDOM, not control (Galatians 5:1, Galatians 5:13).

 Consider these five freedom actions you can take in a relationship: